 For our editorial codes of conduct and copyright disclaimer, please click here.

 Frequently Asked Questions About Places To Visit In Andhra Pradesh

-A. The Nallamala Hills has the largest forest in the state of Andhra Pradesh.
-The state itself has a large forest density covering over twenty-three percent of their area.
+The Nallamala Hills has the largest forest in the state of Andhra Pradesh.
+The state itself has a large forest density covering over twenty-three percent of its area.

-A. All the cities of Andhra Pradesh have a loving for sweets.
+All the cities of Andhra Pradesh have a liking for sweets.
 The Ashok halwa is an iconic creation of the state.
 The famous Tirupati temple distributes a laddu that is the most popular sweet from the state, hands-down!